Soheils78/Self-Supervised-Learning-in-Bee-Movement/README.md

 - Shows how self-supervised learning can find real-world patterns with no labels.
 - Can be used in biology, animal tracking, or robotics.
 - Good example of combining deep learning + clustering + visualization.

+## Note about the data
+The original bee trajectory data (Excel files) is not included in this repository because of file size and privacy.